Not wanting to break up amid the distance between you doesn’t absolve you from the conscious decision you made to enter a long distance relationship.

-Unless you have both decided that one of you will move to where the other is physically, you need to break up this long distance relationship.
+Unless you have both decided that one of you is to move to where the other is physically, you need to break up this long distance relationship.

-The lack of physical closeness in a long distance relationship often leads to resentment.
+The lack of physical closeness in a long distance relationship leads to resentment.

-The resentment arises because the partner isn’t there physically to comfort them in times of strife, celebration or just simply there to satisfy the need for intimacy.
+The resentment arises, as the partner isn’t there physically to comfort them in times of strife or celebration, nor there to satisfy their need for intimacy.

-The human mind and body can only take so much before it completely bottoms out.
+The human mind and body only takes so much before it completely bottoms out.

 It has limits.